BJeannot1/Telegram-lumberjack-game-bot/README.md

 ### This repository presents a bot I made that plays the telgram lumberjack game.
-To the best of my knowledge, this is the best bot on the internet for this game (Max score : 1074).
+To the best of my knowledge, this is the best bot on the internet for this game (Average score around 1050).

 # **I.	Quick description of the game**